Explore Graduate Studies

 AIT 740 Case Studies in Healthcare Information Technology (3)

-Note: Graduate students from the College of Health Professions enrolling for the HIT PBC can replace AIT 600 with HLTH 652.
+Note: Graduate students from the College of Health Professions enrolling for the HIT Graduate Certificate can replace AIT 600 with HLTH 652.

 Admission requirements and deadlines for the certificate are the same as those for the applied information technology master’s program.